mesb/mesb.github.io/_posts/2018-3-11-a-stupid-bubble-sort-story.md

 |*Lineup after Nyanga Ni swaps elements at positions 11 and 12*|

-The august Kkaienge continued his commentaries as Nyango Ni and Efongo were busily sorting the tribes data.
-Kkaienge said it can be evident that this Bubble Sort takes a long time to sort elements.
+The august Kkaienge continued his commentaries as Nyango Ni and Efongo were busily sorting the kingdom's data.
+Kkaienge said it can be evident that this Bubble Sort algorithm takes a long time to sort elements.
 The gods told him it was one of the slowest algorithms, especially if the algorthm has to be used for large lineups.
 After sometime, Nyanga and Efongo said they were done.
 Efongo was pointing as position \( 2 \).